siwhelan/watchNext/README.md

 ## Installation

-To use the Movie Recommendation System, you will need to have the following dependencies installed:
+To use the Movie Recommendation System, you will need to have the SpaCy dependency installed.
+You can install this by using:

-    spacy

-You can install these dependencies using pip:

   pip install spacy